 Canada Points System

-Six selection factors influence the assessment of the CRS point system.
+Six selection factors influence the assessment of the Comprehensive Ranking System (CRS) Canada point system.
 A score of 67 points or higher out of 100 is required for one to qualify to immigrate to Canada under the Federal Skilled Worker Program.
 In case one does not make to the mentioned mark it would be better to hone the required skills and try again.

 - English and/or French skills